South side of Point 11000 - "Little Latopie" rising above the PCT

 It takes about 25-30 minutes once on 108, due to the twists and turns as the road switchbacks up to Sonora Pass, cresting at 9624’.
 There is a parking area above the north side of the highway.
 There is also parking along the highway on the immediate north and south of the PCT, although the north parking lot is preferred.
 Hikers heading to Leavitt Peak, or its neighbors will head south on the PCT.

 Take the PCT for about 3 ½ miles from the south side of Highway 108 at Sonora Pass.
 The trail crests in between Latopie Peak and Point 11,000 before dropping down along the south side of Latopie Peak and heading towards the east side of Leavitt Peak.
 Once at the crest, a sandy use trail heads east for 100 yards towards the base of Point 11,000.
 It is recommended you leave your pack at the base, and climb straight up to the summit.
-It is easy class 3 scrambling with some loose rock, but mostly good hand holds and foot holds.
+It is easy Class 3 climbing with some loose rock that eases into Class 2.
+There are mostly good hand holds and foot holds.

 Once near the summit, the terrain gets more forgiving, and it is a light scramble to the top.
 On the way down, there are alternate routes down scree that are not too dangerous.
-Just stay focused and be careful and the downclimb will take no more than 5 minutes or so back to the base.
+Just stay focused and be careful and the down climb will take several minutes back to the base.
 All told, this is a 12 to 20 minute off-shoot from the PCT.
 If hiking from Sonora Pass, Point 11000 is about 3 3/4 miles from the trailhead on the south side of the road, gaining about 1700'.

 Stanlislaus National Forest